-Associate degrees usually offer a 60-credit program, which basically takes 2 years to complete, if you decide to pursue the degree full-time.
-There are other options that are self-paced, but if you choose to pursue a part-time degree, it can also take you up to 4 years to complete.
+Associate degrees usually offer a 60-credit program, which takes 2 years to complete, if you decide to pursue the degree full-time.
+Other options are self-paced, but if you choose to pursue a part-time degree, it can also take you up to 4 years to complete.
 Certification programs, on the other hand, can be generally completed in as little as 4 months, although usually, they take up to 4 to 9 months.
 Most of these programs can be completed online.

 - Cost of Program-

 The cost of degree programs usually depends on the type of university you choose.
 If you choose a university that requires you to move out of your state, it might cost you thousands of dollars in terms of tuition fees, moving costs, and the general cost of living.
 However, if you choose a local college, you can expect it to be much more affordable, with degree programs costing around $10,000.In comparison, certificate programs are the cheapest alternative to getting certified as a medical assistant.
 These programs can cost anywhere from $2,000 to $10,000.

 Generally, employers do not list medical assistant degrees on the list of requirements while listing job opportunities.
 Degrees are, however, known to make you look more competitive as compared to a certificate.
 When it comes to salary, both degree and certificate holders are paid the same amount, as long as they are both certified.